google/aiyprojects-raspbian/README.md

 $ aplay out.wav
 ```

-## Obtain Google service credential files
+## Register for Google Assistant or Google Cloud Speech

 Although we are not using Google's hardware, there is no escaping from its
 software.
 We still rely on Google Assistant or Google Cloud Speech API to
 perform voice recognition.
 To use these cloud services, you have to go through a
-series of registration steps, which are outside the scope of this page.
-I can
+series of registration steps:
-only point you to them:

 - [Configure Google Assistant API](https://developers.google.com/assistant/sdk/guides/library/python/embed/config-dev-project-and-account)
 - [Configure Google Cloud Speech API](https://aiyprojects.withgoogle.com/voice#makers-guide-3-1--change-to-the-cloud-speech-api)